FRONTLINE Announces Un(re)solved, an Unprecedented Multiplatform Investigation of Civil Rights Era Cold Case Murders

 Sign up on FRONTLINE’s website to receive email updates as new phases of Un(re)solved launch.

 FRONTLINE, U.S. television’s longest running investigative documentary series, explores the issues of our times through powerful storytelling.
 FRONTLINE has won every major journalism and broadcasting award, including 95 Emmy Awards and 24 Peabody Awards.
 Visit pbs.org/frontline and follow us on Twitter, Facebook, Instagram, and YouTube to learn more.
-FRONTLINE is produced at GBH in Boston and is broadcast nationwide on PBS.
+FRONTLINE is produced by GBH in Boston and is broadcast nationwide on PBS.
+Support for Un(re)solved provided by PBS; the Corporation for Public Broadcasting; the Abrams Foundation; the Jonathan Logan Family Foundation; The WNET Group’s Chasing the Dream, a public media initiative that examines poverty, justice, and economic opportunity in America, with major funding by The JPB Foundation and additional funding from The Peter G. Peterson and Joan Ganz Cooney Fund; the GBH Catalyst Fund; the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation; the Lisa and Douglas Goldman Fund; the Massachusetts General Hospital Cancer Center; The Barbra Streisand Foundation and Unity for Humanity.
 Funding for FRONTLINE is provided through the support of PBS viewers and by the Corporation for Public Broadcasting.
-Major funding for FRONTLINE is provided by the Ford Foundation.
-Additional funding is provided by the Abrams Foundation; the John D. and Catherine T. MacArthur Foundation; Park Foundation; and the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation.
-Support for Un(re)solved is provided by the Corporation for Public Broadcasting; The WNET Group’s Chasing the Dream, a public media initiative that examines poverty, justice, and economic opportunity in America, with major funding by The JPB Foundation and additional funding from The Peter G. Peterson and Joan Ganz Cooney Fund; PBS; the Lisa and Douglas Goldman Fund; and The Barbra Streisand Foundation.
+Major funding for FRONTLINE is provided by the John D. and Catherine T. MacArthur Foundation and the Ford Foundation.
+Additional funding is provided by the Abrams Foundation; Park Foundation; the Heising-Simons Foundation; and the FRONTLINE Journalism Fund with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation.

 About Ado Ato